Learning High-Order Relationships of Brain Regions

-\paragraph{Connectivity-based cognition prediction} Recently, deep learning techniques have been increasingly employed in predicting cognition based on the connectivity of brain regions.
-A substantial portion of these studies \citep{ahmedt2021graph,li2019graph,cui2022interpretable,kan2022fbnetgen,cui2022braingb,said2023neurograph} model the brain network as a graph, in which regions act as nodes and pairwise correlations form the edges.
+\paragraph{Connectivity-based Phenotypic Prediction} Recently, deep learning techniques have been increasingly employed in predicting phenotypic outcomes based on the connectivity of brain regions.
+Most works \citep{ahmedt2021graph,li2019graph,cui2022interpretable,kan2022fbnetgen,cui2022braingb,said2023neurograph} model the brain network as a graph, in which regions act as nodes and pairwise correlations form the edges.
 These methods predominantly utilize Graph Neural Networks (GNNs) to capture the connectivity information for predictions.
-In addition to GNNs, \cite{kan2022brain} proposed to use transformers with a specially designed readout module, leveraging multi-head attention mechanisms to capture pairwise connectivity.
-However, these methods heavily rely on pairwise connectivity and neglect more intricate higher-order relationships.
-This oversight, on the one hand, leads to sub-optimal prediction performances; and on the other hand, prevents domain experts from acquiring insightful neuroscience interpretations, given that human cognition often involves multiple regions.
+In addition to GNNs, \citet{kan2022brain} proposed to use transformers with a specially designed readout module, leveraging multi-head attention mechanisms to capture pairwise connectivity.
+However, all of these methods heavily rely on pairwise connectivity and neglect more intricate higher-order relationships.
+This oversight, on the one hand, leads to sub-optimal prediction performances and, on the other hand, prevents domain experts from acquiring insightful neuroscience interpretations, given that brain functions often involves multiple regions.